 This post gets into depth on each of the tools featured below.
 If you only have time for a summary, here is our list of the best IPS’s:

-- SolarWinds Security Event Manager (FREE TRIAL) This security tool uses both network-based and host-based intrusion detection methods and takes preventative action.
-Installs on Windows Server.
+- SolarWinds Security Event Manager EDITOR’S CHOICE This powerful security tool uses both network-based and host-based intrusion detection methods and takes preventative action.
+Pre-installed pre-sets will get you up and running in no time.
+Installs on Windows Server or via cloud.
+Start a 30-day free trial.

 - Splunk Widely-used network analysis tools that has intrusion prevention features.
 Available for Windows, Linux, and in the Cloud.